Driving Examiner Abandoned Test

 Legality and safety issues regarding the test car can see a test terminated.
 If you’re using a driving school’s car, then it’s usually safe to assume that it is legal and in appropriate condition for test procedures.
 Unfortunate situations can occur however, such as a blown light bulb on the way to a test for example.
 If an instructor cannot remedy the fault in good time, it’ll require the test be terminated.

-If you’re using your own car, ensure the tyres are legal and free from any damage (see tyre tread depth), all lights are working, no engine warning lights are illuminated and that the vehicle has tax and that you’re insured to use it.
+If you’re using your own car, ensure the tyres are legal and free from any damage (see tyre tread depth), all lights are working, no engine warning lights (that represent a fault) are illuminated and that the vehicle has tax, an MOT (if applicable) and that you’re insured to use it.
+Also ensure that the vehicle is free from any damage or wear-and-tear that might represent a safety issue – both inside and out.
+For example, insecure body panels, cracked windscreen, faulty seat belt or headrest.
 See car for driving test for further details.

 Test Abandoned Whilst On Drive